Lotus Esprit Series 4 V8 (1996).

 The 1996 Esprit is already an evolution of the more «soft» (compared to the early Giugiaro versions) design of Peter Stevens, who is also known for his design of the McLaren F1.
 But conceptually, the meaning has not changed:

-— low silhouette, almost «flat» by modern standards;-
+— low silhouette, almost «flat» by modern standards;- mid-engine layout with the engine behind;- landing close to the asphalt and a feeling of «cockpit».

 This is a car that doesn’t try to be universal.
 It looks like a sports car and behaves like a sports car — without discounts for comfort.